norse-blue/php-extensible-objects/README.md

 ## Documentation

-For the full documentation refer to the [Official Documentation](https://norse-blue.github.io/php-extensible-objects/) folder.
+To get more in-depth knowledge about this package, please refer to the [Official Documentation](https://norse-blue.github.io/php-extensible-objects/).

 ## Changelog